We are aware of our dependency on AI in complicated processes on which our private data’s security may hinge today.

 “Technology is everywhere, but only if we want to use it.” – we say.

-In 2018, Facebook and Google secured a total of 60% of the online ad market.
+In the first quarter of 2016, Facebook and Google secured a total of 85% of the online ad market.

 Thanks to AI, the Gmail filter successfully blocks even 99.9% of spam.

 Wait, is that it?

 There is much more than you imagined.
 From image recognition to big data management, AI is now responsible for a growing number of taks:

 One Llama Labs has developed a smartphone app – Audio Aware – which uses ML for identifying sounds associated with dangerous situations, like squealing tires, via a microphone and warns the user about it.
 What’s more, users can record and share their own sounds when they detect one.

 TensorFlow, Google’s open-source ML software built by a Japanese farmer, can sort cucumbers based on visual differences, as he trained the system to recognize nine different categories.
 Having a 70% accuracy, it works substantially faster than manual sorting.